-As with all CHEEF programs, eligibility requires that the property receive electric or natural gas service from at least one of the IOUs: PG&E[®], SDG&E[®], SCE[®] or SoCalGas[®].
+As with all CHEEF programs, eligibility requires that the property receive electric or natural gas service from at least one of the IOUs: PG&E, SDG&E, SCE or SoCalGas.
 Properties in areas served by community choice aggregators (CCAs) or electric service providers (ESPs) qualify.
 Those in areas served by publicly owned utilities (POUs) qualify only if they also receive energy service from an IOU (for example, electricity from the Sacramento Municipal Utility District and natural gas from PG&E).

-Previously, when lending to IOU gas customers who receive electric service from a non-IOU provider, lenders were limited in terms of the credit enhancement they would receive; only 30% of the "claim-eligible loan amount" (the portion of the loan that could be recouped through the Program in the event of a default) could finance electric measures.
+Previously, when lending to IOU gas customers who receive electric service from a non-IOU provider, lenders were limited in terms of the credit enhancement they would receive; only 30% of the "claim-eligible loan amount" (the portion of the loan that could be recouped through the loss reserve in the event of a default) could finance electric measures.
 Beginning in Q2 2022, funding from CAEATFA's agreement with Energy Solutions under the TECH Clean California Initiative expands financing eligible for the credit enhancement to include any electric measure for a customer who receives gas service from an IOU.

-For loans made to IOU electric customers who receive gas from a non-IOU provider, 70% of the "claim-eligible" financed amount must be used to fund the installation of electric measures.
+The fuel source-related limitation described above still applies for loans made to IOU electric customers who receive gas from a non-IOU provider: in these cases, no more than 30% of the "claim-eligible" financed amount may be used to fund the installation of gas measures.